open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Configurable parameters:

-* `exporter` - the push exporter where the metrics are sent to.
 * `exportIntervalMillis` - the time interval in milliseconds between two consecutive exports.
 The default value is 60000 (milliseconds).
 * `exportTimeoutMillis` - how long the export can run before it is cancelled.